Sons of Mississippi

 Sons of Mississippi is a book by Paul Hendrickson about sheriffs in Mississippi.
 The book's starting point is a photograph by Charles Moore of seven sheriffs assembled in Oxford, Mississippi.

 The photo was taken three days before James Meredith would enroll at University of Mississippi as its first African-American student; the sheriffs had come from different places in Mississippi to protest the enrollment.
-It was published in Life magazine in 1962 headlined "Local Lawmen, Getting Ready to Block the Law".
+It was published in Life magazine in 1962 and headlined "Local Lawmen, Getting Ready to Block the Law".

 Most of the sheriffs assembled had left Oxford by the time violence broke out on September 29–30.
 However, to Hendrickson, they represent an important cross-section of the forces of segregation.

 Hendrickson spent seven years researching the book, with fellowships from the National Endowment for the Arts and the Guggenheim Foundation.
 He interviewed the two sheriffs who were still alive, as well as children, grandchildren, friends, enemies, and associates.
 Hendrickson also spoke to James Meredith and his son, Joseph Meredith.

 The book pays special attention to the Ferrell family, headed by Sheriff Billy T. Ferrell, who is situated in the center of the Moore photograph and is swinging a billy club.

 The Moore photograph depicts seven sheriffs, who in the photo, are situated from left to right as follows: